 - Grants to individuals

-- Sectarian religious programs
+- Sectarian religious programs promoting a particular faith

 - Projects not serving residents of the Greater Des Moines community